 Global warming has become for some synonymous with everything wrong in today’s world.
 Erratic weather, rising sea level, floods, droughts everything is being blamed on global warming.
 While some of the allegations are true, some false, others are under investigation.

-You’ve probably heard over and over that 99% of scientist believe in global warming… well the opposite is true.
+You’ve probably heard over and over again that 99% of scientist believe in global warming… well the opposite is true.

-That talking point came from a study where only 75 scientists said they believe in global warming on the other hand over 31,000 scientists have signed a petition saying they don’t believe in Catastrophic Man-Made Global Warming.
+That talking point came from a study where only 75 scientists said they believe in global warming.
+On the other hand over 31,000 scientists have signed a petition saying they don’t believe in Catastrophic Man-Made Global Warming.

 Let’s see how this global warming problem was created in the first place.